Cusco Cuzco Department, Peru Travel Guide

 Many boutique hotels offer unique character with personalized service, blending traditional architecture and modern comforts.

-Direct homestays within Cusco city are less common, but found in surrounding rural communities, often as part of multi-day tours.
+Direct homestays within Cusco city are less common, but found in the adjacent rural communities, often as part of multi-day tours.

 Some options exist outside the city, specifically in the Sacred Valley, focusing on sustainable tourism and natural settings.